 Don’t Slow Down Production

-Failure to do a self-check slows down the development process because it creates the need for additional cycles of quality review and revisions.
+Failure to do a QA self-check slows down the development process because it creates the need for additional cycles of quality review and revisions.
 It costs time, effort, and money to send out an unfinished product for quality testing.
 And it can generate negative feelings on the part of the tester.
 Quality reviewers expect to receive a course that is in very good shape.

 If you build several hours or a full day of self-testing and revision time into your schedule, it should actually shorten development time.
 Get your own work as clean as you can before sending it on.
 Here’s how.

-1. Make a Test Plan
+1. Make a Quality Assurance Test Plan for eLearning